PierreJzql/PierreJzql/README.md

 <br/>Discovery of the realization of a project in pair-programming.

 ### Dataviz & API
-Project in a group of 4 people
+Project in a group of 4 people.

 👨🏽‍💻 : HTML, CSS, Javascript.
 <br/>Discovery of the use of APIs with the realization of the Just Cook site allowing to obtain cooking recipes according to the requested foods.